jonnyboyC/ts-set-utils/README.md

 # ts-set-utils

 This library provides a small set of utility functions to Typescript's and Javascript's `Set` class.
 The ES6 `Set` has a relatively small api surface and this library fills some common set use cases.
 Python built-in `set` class is used as a api template.
+Find the [package here](https://www.npmjs.com/package/ts-set-utils)

 # API